scivision/python-geoclue/README.rst

 Troubleshooting
 ===============
-First of all, be sure ``geoclue-test-gui`` works.
+First of all, be sure
+``/usr/bin/geoclue-test-gui``
+and/or
+``/usr/lib/geoclue-2.0/demos/where-am-i``
+work.
-If it doesn't, then there's likely an issue with DBUS or your WiFi systems.
+Ifnot, then there's likely an issue with DBUS or your WiFi systems.

 ---
 Skyhook update rate is about once per minute--you'll get cached results if you query Skyhook at less than once per minute.